Cover photo from The H.E.R.O. Child-Rescue Corps website. 5 minute read.

 The recording and distribution of child sexual abuse images, or “child porn” as it’s known, is a huge global problem.
 But thankfully, action is being taken to fight back.

-It’s virtually impossible to calculate the extent of the abuse because it is so widespread and takes so many forms, but here’s a little bit of context: last year, the Canadian Center for Child Protection launched a trial run of Project Arachnid, a program designed to recognize webpages hosting, promoting, or displaying content depicting the sexual abuse of children.
+It’s virtually impossible to calculate the extent of the abuse because it is so globalized and takes so many forms, but here’s a little bit of context: a couple of years ago, the Canadian Center for Child Protection launched a trial run of Project Arachnid, a program designed to recognize webpages hosting, promoting, or displaying content depicting the sexual abuse of children.
 In six weeks, Project Arachnid analyzed 230 million web pages, located 5.1 million with pedophile material, and identified 40,000 abuse images that hadn’t been found before.
 That means over 2% of all websites processed in the study trafficked in child pornography, and that number doesn’t account for any offline activity whatsoever.

 The Internet Watch Foundation, an organization dedicated to reducing the availability of online sexual abuse content, uses a team of analysts that finds a website displaying child sexual abuse every nine minutes.
 The National Center For Missing And Exploited Children estimates that at least 100,000 children every year are victims of sexual exploitation.